jahsan87/camp-warm-up/README.md

     webpack --watch

-As you do the warm up exercises and implement the EventDispatcher, refresh the browser to see if the tests are passing.
+As you do the warm up exercises and implement the WarmUP, refresh the browser to see if the tests are passing.